 Cool greens with hot Asian dressing

-This salad is a melange of flavors, colurs and textures.
-It is impossible to make a small bowl of this salad, but you will be glad with the large platter when you go back for seconds (and thirds).
+This salad is a melange of flavours, colours and textures.
+Making a small bowl of this salad is impossible, but you will be glad with the large platter when you return for seconds (and thirds).

-This super simple salad has a lot going on, lots of greens, herbs, soft and creamy avocado, micro greens and of course the absolutely amazing sweet-sour-spicy dressing that brings the salad together.
-There are lots of textures from the greens, and lots of earthy flavors that are brightened by the dressing.
-My guests loved this salad and almost all of them went back for second helpings and in a couple of cases thirds, yes it is that delicious.
+This super simple salad has a lot going on: greens, herbs, soft and creamy avocado, micro greens, and, of course, the absolutely amazing sweet-sour-spicy dressing that brings the salad together.
+The greens provide many textures, and the dressing brightens the earthy flavours.
+My guests loved this salad, and almost all of them went back for second helpings and, in a couple of cases, thirds.
+Yes, it is that delicious.

-I also wanted to give a shoutout to my new friends at Stabaka Farms for their exceptional micro greens and lettuces.
-Their produce defines freshness, from their farm to your table in less than 4 hours.
-This science driven farm is does not compromise on flavor, they have sourced and grown non-GMO seeds with the best flavors in a completely pesticide-free natural environment.
-Each leaf pops with natural flavors, spicy mustard and radish micro greens, or sweet beet and red cabbage micro greens, you will definitely enjoy the flavors.
+I also wanted to shout out to my new friends at Stabaka Farms for their exceptional micro greens and lettuces.
+Their produce defines freshness, from their farm to your table in less than four hours.
+This science-driven farm does not compromise on flavour.
+They have sourced and grown non-GMO seeds with the best flavours in a completely pesticide-free natural environment.
+Each leaf pops with natural flavours.
+You will enjoy the flavours if you choose spicy mustard and radish microgreens or sweet beet and red cabbage microgreens.

-This recipe is from, Diana Henry, one of my favorite chefs.
-I have every one of her cookbooks, they are my go to books in my collection for every occasion, from fun salads, like this one, to more elaborate cooking from around the world.
+This recipe is from Diana Henry, one of my favourite chefs.
+I have every one of her cookbooks; they are my go-to books for every occasion, from fun salads like this one to more elaborate cooking from around the world.
 Everyone should have all her cookbooks.

 Ingredients: